makinacorpus/DbToolsBundle/docs/content/getting-started/introduction.md

 This library can be used in different contexts:

-* as a standalone PHP library utlity
+* as a standalone PHP utility
 * as a *Symfony* bundle
 * as a *Docker* image
-* as a *Laravel package* (expiremental)
+* as a *Laravel* package (experimental)

-We call these context "*flavors*".
-You can change the current flavor from the menu in the top left-hand corner.
+We call these contexts *flavors*.

 Most of the content (text and examples) presented on this documentation will change according to this selected flavor.
 Whenever this happens, a visual hint indicates it.

+You can change the current flavor from the menu in the top left-hand corner.

 Learn more about *flavors* in the [dedicated section](./flavors.md)